manelgavalda/laravel-dashboard-web3/README.md

 When you have done with changes, run ``npm run build`` for compiling and minify for production.

-### Setup your config/addresses.php file and add the different networks you use with your token and pool addresses and ABI
+### Setup the config/addresses.php file by adding the various networks you're utilizing, along with the associated token and pool addresses and ABI details.
 ```
 <?php
 return [